mattblasa/Enhancing-ML-Flow-with-Comet/README.md

 ## Repository Structure
 * README.md: Project Description
-* Azure-DB-Comet.py: Main Source Code from Databricks
-* Azure DB-Comet_Jpyter.ipynb: Jupyter Notebook Version of Azure-DB-Comet
+* main.ipynb: Jupyter Notebook with MLflow code example

 ## About This Project

-This is the companion respository for the Heartbeat article <i>Integrating Azure and Comet</i>
+This is the companion respository for the Heartbeat article <i>Enhancing MLflow with Comet</i>
 by Matt Blasa.

-The contents of this repository is example source code demonstrating Comet's machine learning and experiment tracking within in a Azure Databricks environment.
+The contents of this repository is example source code demonstrating Comet's machine learning and experiment tracking used for MLflow machine learning experiments.

 Click below for the Medium article: